timrlai/timrlai/README.md

 ### Soft Skills<a name="skills-soft"></a> ❤️‍🔥

-Having worked with large, fast-paced organizations such as Futuretalk Inc., 🤖 Seneca College 👨🏻‍🏫 and the Toronto Animation Arts Festival International, 🎬 I have experience communicating 💬 with large teams and working under time constraints. ⌛ People know me to be passionate, ❤️‍🔥 creative, 🎨 detail-oriented, 👁️ resourceful, 🔗 reliable 💯 and adaptable. 💪🏻
+Having worked with large, fast-paced organizations such as Futuretalk Inc., 🤖 Seneca Polytechnic 👨🏻‍🏫 and the Toronto Animation Arts Festival International, 🎬 I have experience communicating 💬 with large teams and working under time constraints. ⌛ People know me to be passionate, ❤️‍🔥 creative, 🎨 detail-oriented, 👁️ resourceful, 🔗 reliable 💯 and adaptable. 💪🏻

 ## Work Experience<a name="work"></a> 👨🏻‍💻🤖👨🏻‍🏫

 I have over five years of experience as a full-stack software and web developer 👨🏻‍💻 who most recently worked with [Futuretalk Inc.](https://www.futuretalk.ca/) 🤖 At Futuretalk Inc. 🤖 I developed cutting edge web 🛜 [applications](https://learnwithtrek.com/) using JavaScript/TypeScript, 🟨🟦 React ⚛️ and Three.js 🌐 to create immersive, 3D, 🌐 virtual and augmented reality experiences for educational 👨🏻‍🏫 content and used Python 🐍 to create AI 🤖 powered tools to automate processes.
-I also have experience teaching 👨🏻‍🏫 web development 🛜 skills at [Seneca College](https://www.senecapolytechnic.ca/ce/creative/graphics-web-design/web-programming-development.html) 🏫 since 2017.
+I also have experience teaching 👨🏻‍🏫 web development 🛜 skills at [Seneca Polytechnic](https://www.senecapolytechnic.ca/ce/creative/graphics-web-design/web-programming-development.html) 🏫 since 2017.

 | **Futuretalk Inc.** | **Web Developer** | **2022 to 2025** |
 | ------------------- | ----------------- | ---------------- |